Vicente Carrillo Fuentes

+2025, Fuentes was extradited to the United States.

 Early life

 Vicente Carrillo Fuentes was born in Guamuchilito, Navolato, Sinaloa, Mexico on 16 October 1962 to Vicente Carrillo and Aurora Fuentes.
 He had seven siblings: Angélica, Amado, Cipriano, Guadalupe, Alberto, Rodolfo and José Cruz Carrillo Fuentes (Vicente being the fourth one).
 All are nephews of Ernesto Fonseca Carrillo, a former drug lord.